Rid Your Home of Crap

 It would still be another eighteen months until I was introduced to Volumetric, Nutritarian and Plant-strong eating.
 But I knew very well that there was a connection between processed and/or sugary food and my compulsion to overeat.
 I just didn’t know that there was an antidote to it.

 As much as I don’t want garbage in my house, it has a way of making it’s way back in time and again.
+So much so that I’ve even considered getting a skip bin hire for the house so I can get rid of all the unwanted rubbish that we have.
 Social events are a biggie.
 I use them as an excuse to get near my drug and abuse it.
 But as the years tick by, I have learned to be aware of myself.
 I know that if left alone with sugar, the sugar wins.
 So as soon as I recognize that I have a problem with a particular food, out it goes into the wastebasket.
 I refuse to bring home dessert leftovers from a party–only one thing can come of that and it’s not pretty.

 It’s a learning curve and it takes years.
 I make mistakes and that’s okay.
 I might start to binge on a food and then realize I have to get rid of it.
 Things that I would never have binged on years ago become new binge foods as the old stuff just isn’t available to me anymore.
 I forgive myself and I move on.
 I know what my goal is, and I keep it in sight.
 I’m closer now than ever.
 My home has about nothing for me to binge on and that, my friends, is how I need it to be.